Imani901/Articles/README.md

-# 📰 Articles Code Challenge – Phase 3
+# 📰 Articles Code Challenge

 This project models a simple publishing system using **Python** and **SQLite** with raw SQL (no ORM).